pinpoint-apm/pinpoint/pages/techdetail.md

 The following describes what Pinpoint does for each method.

-1. Pinpoint agent issues a TraceId when a request arrives at TomcatA.
+1. Pinpoint Agent issues a TraceId when a request arrives at TomcatA.
   - TX_ID: TomcatA^TIME^1
   - SpanId: 10
   - ParentSpanId: -1(Root)